-To support the LP-WUSPS, LP-WUS Paging Subgrouping Support Indication and the LP-WUSPS Assistance Information is used by the AMF and NG-RAN to help determine whether LP-WUSPS applies to the UE and which paging subgroup is used when paging the UE (see TS 38.300 [27]).
+To support the LP-WUSPS, the LP-WUS Paging Subgrouping Support Indication and the LP-WUSPS Assistance Information are used by the AMF and NG-RAN to help determine whether LP-WUSPS applies to the UE and which paging subgroup is used when paging the UE (see TS 38.300 [27]).

-In the Registration Request message, the UE includes the LP-WUS Paging Subgrouping Support Indication if the UE supports LP-WUS Paging Subgrouping.
-If the UE includes LP-WUS Paging Subgrouping Support Indication, the UE may also include the paging probability information to assist the AMF.
-The AMF supporting LP-WUSPS stores the UE provided LP-WUS Support Indication in the UE context and the AMF determines AMF LP-WUSPS Assistance Information based on this indication.
-The AMF may further consider the local configuration, the UE's paging probability information if provided, information provided by the RAN (e.g. any of the Information On Recommended Cells And RAN nodes For Paging), and/or previous statistical information for the UE to determines AMF LP-WUSPS Assistance Information.
+In the Registration Request message, the UE includes the LP-WUS Paging Subgrouping Support Indication if the UE supports AMF LP-WUSPS Assistance Information for LP-WUS Paging Subgrouping.
+If the UE includes the LP-WUS Paging Subgrouping Support Indication, the UE may also include the paging probability information to assist the AMF.
+An AMF supporting LP-WUSPS stores the UE provided LP-WUS Paging Subgrouping Support Indication and the AMF determined AMF LP-WUSPS Assistance Information in the UE context.
+The AMF may use local configuration, the UE's paging probability information if provided, information provided by the RAN (e.g. any of the Information On Recommended Cells And RAN nodes For Paging), and/or previous statistical information for the UE to determine AMF LP-WUSPS Assistance Information.
 The AMF LP-WUSPS Assistance Information includes the Paging Subgroup ID.

 NOTE 1: To minimise MT voice call setup latency, the AMF could allocate Paging Subgroup IDs for LP-WUS taking into account whether or not the UE is likely to receive IMS voice over PS session calls.